pflanze/functional-perl/docs/intro.md

 Only when `$y` is actually used, we get the exception:

     repl> or_square 0, lazy { inverse 0 }
-    Exception: Illegal division by zero at (eval 139) line 1. repl 1>
+    Exception: 'Illegal division by zero at (eval 139) line 1.
+    '
+    repl 1>

 Alternatively we could redefine inverse to evaluate its body lazily: